Deception Island: Gutiérrez Vargas Refuge

 The Gutiérrez Vargas Refuge, named after an aviation captain who died on 30 December 1955, was located at 1 km from Aguirre Cerda Station and was inaugurated on 12 February 1956.
 Its purpose was to serve as a refuge for the members of the station in case of fire.
 On 4 December 1967 the refuge was definitively abandoned, as was the Aguirre Cerda Station, due to a violent volcanic eruption.
 The remains of the refuge structure can still be seen on the beach where it was located.

 Station B

 In early 1944, a party of men from Operation Tabarin, a British expedition, established a permanent scientific base named Station B. This was occupied until 5 December 1967, when an eruption forced a temporary withdrawal.
 It was used again between 4 December 1968 and 23 February 1969, when further volcanic activity caused it to be abandoned.

 Environment

 Deception Island has become a popular tourist stop in Antarctica because of its several colonies of chinstrap penguins, as well as the possibility of making a warm bath by digging into the sands of the beach.
-Mount Flora is the site in Antarctica where fossilized plants were first discovered.